 Assimilation describes the process in which a minority group becomes socially, culturally and politically part of a larger, more dominant culture and community.
 The term assimilation is often used in reference to immigrants and ethnic groups settling in a new “host community” or country, but it is also applied to second or third generation children of immigrants being “absorbed” into the culture of an “indigenous population” from their culturally separate diaspora (Collier, 2013, p.42).
 Importantly, studies have shown that assimilation can have positive effects.
 For example, research has suggested that non-English speaking immigrants who arrive in English speaking countries before the age of nine eventually speak English at a similar level as those from the host communities, whereas those that arrive after nine do not – on average – speak the language as well (Bleakley and Chin, 2010).
 Moreover, research also suggests that children of immigrants who adapt through assimilation are more positively regarded by their peers than those who live culturally and socially separate lives (Deaux & Verkuyten, 2014).

 However, most studies looking at cultural assimilation are largely focused on socioeconimics, language acquisition, geographic location and intermarriage; these measures are meant to indicate how well immigrants fit in (Waters & Jiménez, 2005).
-This quantitative data only goes so far in telling us how cultural assimilation affects children and young people in education.
+This research only goes so far in telling us how cultural assimilation affects children and young people in education.
 Although some academics, particularly economists, champion assimilation over multiculturalism (see, for example, Collier, 2013 ), many of their studies rely on quantitative data and the “voices” of the people they are studying, especially when it comes to schooling, are largely absent.
 These voices often tell a different story (see, for instance, Olusoga, 2016; Akala, 2019; Hirsch, 2019; Joseph-Sailsbury, 2020).
 Here, I would suggest that recognising aspects of multiculturalism (in the sense that various cultures might be represented in a classroom), or at least acknowledging that there is more to some pupils’ heritage than the dominant culture of the “host community”, does not necessarily mean pupils do not need to be taught the common norms and values that allow the host community to function.

 Cultural assimilation and the curriculum